ac000/libmtdac/docs/mtd_ep_api_get_info.3.rst

 On success, the *api* member will be set to the value of *api* as passed in.

-Currently one other member is set, *version* which is the version number of the specified API as a string.
+Currently two other members are set, *version* which is the version number of the specified API as a string and *name* which is the full name of the API.

 On failure, the *api* member will be set to *MTD_EP_API_NULL*.